Section 15A: Preliminary examination

 (a) that any requirement of section 13(2) or 15(10) above has not been complied with; or

-(b) that a missing drawing or part of the invention has been found to be missing,
+(b) that a drawing or part of the invention has been found to be missing,

-then the comptroller will notify the applicant accordingly.
+then the comptroller shall notify the applicant accordingly.

 r.10(3), r.22(7) are also available